 As Seattle continues to shatter rainfall records this year, the wet weather is wreaking havoc on spring sports for local high schools.

-Coaches and athletic directors said that tennis, baseball, and softball have been the most impacted.
+Coaches and athletic directors tell KING 5 that tennis, baseball, and softball have been the most impacted.

 For instance, the tennis team at Bishop Blanchet High School has had to reschedule nearly seventy percent of its matches.